hydrusnetwork/hydrus/docs/database_migration.md

 ## p.s. running multiple clients { id="multiple_clients" }

 Since you now know how to tell the software about an external database, you can, if you like, run multiple clients from the same install (and if you previously had multiple install folders, now you can now just use the one).
-Just make multiple shortcuts to the same client executable but with different database directories.
+Just make multiple shortcuts to the same hydrus_client executable but with different database directories.
 They can run at the same time.
 You'll save yourself a little memory and update-hassle.
 I do this on my laptop client to run a regular client for my media and a separate 'admin' client to do PTR petitions and so on.